 2. What does lacquer do?

 We covered this briefly in the introduction.
 Lacquer is a modern technique that is used for wood finishing.
 They are mostly used to preserve wood for furniture use.
-There are different types of finishes by using lacquer—these range from matte to very glossy.
+There are different types of finishes by using lacquer—these range from matte to very glossy. you can water proof your wood also.

 3. Do I need to apply sandpaper after every coat?